Everest Base Camp Helicopter Tour

 Easy Acclimatization

-Another reason why Namche Bazaar is so important for the tour or the trek to Everest Base Camp is the chance of acclimatization.
-At high altitudes like Namche, getting acclimatized to oxygen levels is really important, which is why trekkers must spend one day in Namche for acclimatization, which will play a huge role in tackling altitude sickness.
+Another reason Namche Bazaar is essential for the tour or trek to Everest Base Camp is the chance of acclimatization.
+At high altitudes like Namche, getting acclimatized to oxygen levels is necessary, which is why trekkers must spend one day in Namche for acclimatization.
+Acclimatization will play a huge role in tackling altitude sickness.

 Everest Base Camp (5,364 meters)